marcusgreen/moodle-qbehaviour_interactiveexplain/README.md

 https://github.com/timhunt/moodle-qbehaviour_deferredfeedbackexplain
 It has a requirement that this local plugin is also installed, which allows customisation. https://github.com/marcusgreen/moodle-local_qbconfig

-This question behaviour is  like the interactive with multiple attempts behaviour , but with an additional text box where students can give a reason why they gave the answer they did.
+This behaviour is  like the interactive with multiple attempts behaviour , but with an additional text box where students can give a reason why they gave the answer they did.
 No attempt is made to automatically grade the explanation, nor is it required.
 However, it may be used in various ways, for example